Quickstart: CLI¶

 Load a full pipeline configuration from a YAML file:

 Pipeline configs let you define sources, detection settings, phenomena, gaze parameters, and outputs in a single file.
-See Project Mode for details.
+For batch-processing whole studies, point --project at a project directory (see Your First Project) and use --preflight to check the project is ready before running.

 A complete command combining several features: